mrosa3/G6-BallOnPlate/README.md

 5. [Coppelia](https://github.com/mrosa3/G6-BallOnPlate/blob/main/README.md#5-coppelia)

 ## 1. Introduction
 The ball and plate balancing system consists of a plate which can be tilted by two dual axis servo motors with a ball rolling around on top of the plate.
+The challenge in this design experiement is to balance the ball on top of the plate to a desired position.
+This involves using the position of the rotary servo motors attached to the bottom of the plate based on the X-Y position of the ball being measured overhead with a vision sensor.
+An image of the model can be seen below:

 ## 2. System Requirements
 testing testing testing